-Studies show that regular dusting and vacuuming on a weekly basis can significantly reduce the harmful allergens, dust and mites that pollute your home and lungs.
-The best vacs for asthma and allergies feature several technologies, among which one may count a sealed system that uses a special HEPA filter.
+Studies show that regular dusting and vacuuming weekly can significantly reduce the harmful allergens, dust, and mites that pollute your home and lungs.
+The best vacs for asthma and allergies feature several technologies, among which one may count as a sealed system that uses a special HEPA filter.

 It's no joke.

 Indoor air pollution has become a leading source of environmental pollution.
-In fact, the United States Environmental Protection Agency (EPA) has ranked indoor air pollution among the top 5 environmental dangers.
+The United States Environmental Protection Agency (EPA) has ranked indoor air pollution among the top 5 environmental dangers.

-We may not be able to totally eliminate them but we can use these 5 preventative strategies to keep them at bay.
+We may not totally eliminate them, but we can use these five preventative strategies to keep them at bay.

-- Your mattress and pillows can be encased in allergen impermeable covers.
-Studies at NIEHS found significant reduction of dust mites when allergen-proof covers were combined with properly laundered bedding, dry steam-cleaning, and vacuuming.
+- Your mattress and pillows can be encased in allergen-impermeable covers.
+Studies at NIEHS found a significant reduction of dust mites when allergen-proof covers were combined with properly laundered bedding, dry steam-cleaning, and vacuuming.

 - Wash all your bedding at least once a week in hot water. (at least 130 -140 degrees Fahrenheit) source: medicinenet.com